Legion345/arduino-car/README.md

     Add Servo Control: Uncomment the Servo library and implement advanced maneuvers.
     Obstacle Avoidance: Program the robot to turn when it detects an obstacle.
-    Remote Control: Integrate Bluetooth or Wi-Fi for remote operation.

-Feel free to modify the code, experiment with different components, and share your creations!
+Feel free to modify the code, experiment with different components, and share your code!
 The world of robotics is vast and full of possibilities.
 Happy coding and building!

 📄 License